CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![](images/a12-1.png "search gateway")

-1. You can click on any resource to select the resource view, The resource view helps you visualize how a resource is configured.
+1. You can click on any resource to select the resource view.
+The resource view helps you visualize how a resource is configured.
 The resource view is currently available for **Azure Application Gateway**, **Azure Firewall**, and **Bastions**.
 For example, for Application Gateway, you can access the resource view by selecting the Application Gateway resource name in the metrics grid view.
-You can do the same thing for Azure Firewall, and Bastions.
+You can do the same thing for Azure Firewall and Bastions.

    ![](images/a146-1.png "search gateway")